tdhock/tdhock.github.io/_posts/2024-07-16-mammouth-tutorial.md

 * After logging in to that page using your Alliance Canada credentials, you need to specify how much time and memory you want for the compute node job which your RStudio will use for executing R/shell/etc code.
 * Default of 1 hour should be reasonable if you just want to launch a job, or gather results.
 * Try increasing time limit to 8 hours if you want to have a RStudio open on the cluster for a full day of work/testing.
 * You may need to increase memory if you are launching a large experiment, or gathering a lot of results.
+Try 8000 MB for MNIST.
 * Before JupyterHub opens, you will have to wait for the cluster to queue and launch your job.

 ![jhub](/assets/img/2024-07-16-mammouth-tutorial/jhub.png)